Lanthoiba2022/BooklyAI/README.md

 ## Core Features & Flows

-### Chat with Retrieval
-- Endpoint: `POST /api/chat`
-- Pipeline:
-  - Validate session → provision user row → optional rate limit
-  - If `pdfId` present and ready, embed message and retrieve top chunks
-  - Build prompt with identity + retrieved context
-  - Stream responses from Gemini as JSONL frames (`delta`, `citations`, `done`)
-  - Persist messages in `messages` table

-### Messages History
-- Endpoint: `GET /api/messages?chatId=...`
+### Feature Checklist (from ProjectPlan)

+- [x] **Source selector**: It has been implemented to allow choosing across all uploaded PDFs or a specific PDF, with file uploads supported.
+The upload flow and file listing are provided via `app/upload/page.tsx`, `app/files/page.tsx`, and the `components/files/*` and `components/shell/*` panels.

+- [x] **PDF viewer**: It has been implemented to display the selected PDF alongside the chat.
+The right panel provides page navigation, search, and resizing controls (see `components/shell/pdf/*` and the resizable layout in `components/ui/resizable.tsx`).

+- [x] **Quiz Generator Engine (MCQ, SAQ, LAQ)**: It has been implemented to generate and render quizzes, capture answers, score submissions, store attempts, and provide explanations.
+Generation and evaluation routes exist under `app/api/quiz/*`, with UI in `components/quiz/*` and progress storage in `quiz_attempts`/`answers` tables.

+- [x] **Progress tracking**: It has been implemented to persist strengths/weaknesses and surface a dashboard.
+APIs live under `app/api/progress/*`, UI under `components/progress/*`, and storage in `user_progress` and `user_weaknesses` tables.

+- [x] **Chat UI (ChatGPT-inspired)**: It has been implemented with a left drawer for chats, a main chat area, and an input box, supporting new chat creation and switching.
+The layout is responsive across devices (see `components/shell/*` and `components/layout/MainLayout.tsx`).

+- [x] **RAG answers with citations**: It has been implemented with PDF ingestion (chunk + embed), similarity search, and citation surfaces in responses.
+The pipeline lives in `lib/rag.ts` and related API routes (`app/api/pdf/*`, `app/api/chat`), returning cited page numbers and quotes when available.

+- [x] **YouTube Videos Recommender**: It has been implemented to recommend educational videos relevant to context and detected weaknesses.
+Endpoints are under `app/api/youtube/*`, with UI in `components/youtube/*` and persistence in `youtube_recommendations`.

+### Operational Endpoints and Flows

+- **Chat with Retrieval**: `POST /api/chat` — Session is validated, user provisioned, optional rate limiting applied.
+When a `pdfId` is provided and ready, the query is embedded, top chunks are retrieved, and a response is streamed from Gemini with citations; messages are persisted in `messages`.
-- Verifies chat ownership and returns ordered messages for the chat.
+- **Messages History**: `GET /api/messages?chatId=...` — Chat ownership is enforced and ordered messages are returned.

-### PDFs
-- Upload and view panels live under center/side panels.
-- RAG utilities in `lib/rag.ts` handle embeddings, chunk search, prompt building.
-- Status tracked in `pdfs` table; chunks stored in dedicated tables per migrations.

-### Quizzes & Progress
+- **PDFs**: Uploading, parsing, embedding, and search are performed via `app/api/pdf/*`, with status tracked in `pdfs` and chunk vectors in `chunks`.
-- Quiz generation/evaluation endpoints under `app/api/quiz/*`.
-- Dashboard and history in `app/api/progress/*` and UI under `components/progress/*`.
+- **Quizzes & Progress**: Quiz generation/evaluation under `app/api/quiz/*`; dashboard and history powered by `app/api/progress/*` and visualized in `components/progress/*`.

-### YouTube Recommendations
-- Endpoints under `app/api/youtube/*` with optional `YT_API_KEY`.
+- **YouTube Recommendations**: Recommendation APIs live under `app/api/youtube/*` and are driven by content/topics and weaknesses, gated by `YT_API_KEY`.

 ---